Frequently Asked Questions

-Worship services begin at 10:15AM each Sunday, the first Sunday after Labor Day in September through the first Sunday before Memorial Day in May, and at 9:30AM the Sunday after Memorial Day in May through the Sunday before Labor Day in September.
+Worship services begin at 10:15AM each Sunday, the Sunday after Labor Day in September through the first Sunday after Memorial Day in May, and at 9:30AM the Sunday after Memorial Day through the Sunday before Labor Day in September.
 Special services happen throughout the year.
 Check the current calendar on the Events page for information.

 Do you offer Bible Study?